TheCSharpAcademy/CodeReviews.Console.Phonebook/PhoneBook.Bina28/README.md

-﻿
-<?xml version="1.0" encoding="utf-8" ?>

-# PhoneBook Application
+﻿# PhoneBook Application

 This is a console-based PhoneBook application built using C# and Entity Framework Core (EF Core).
 The app allows users to perform CRUD (Create, Read, Update, Delete) operations on contacts, including their name, phone number, and email.

 ## Features